jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes This is mostly a theoretical vulnerability however, as long as the number of possible tokens is much larger than the number of accounts that have tokens, which should be true.
+.notes This is mostly a theoretical vulnerability as long as the number of possible tokens is much larger than the number of accounts that have tokens, which should be true.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 240px; left: 320px;">Mostly</h1>
 <h1 style="font-size: 200px; position: absolute; top: 280px; left: 120px;">Theoretical</h1>